fdegir/infra-workshop/bifrost/README.md

 expected to be run on.

 Information in this guide is based on official Bifrost documentation and adapted for the purposes of this workshop.
-[1]
+[1] Information from OPNFV XCI is also incorporated into the documentation.
+[2]

 All the commands listed on this guide must be executed on Jumphost unless otherwise is noted.